shlomif/my-software-engineer-list/README.md

   - [Rapid application development (RAD)](https://en.wikipedia.org/wiki/Rapid_application_development) — an iterative and incremental framework that pust a larger focus on being practical rather than using valuable time on planning, design, and documentation.
   - [Unified Process](https://en.wikipedia.org/wiki/Unified_Process) — an agile software development process framework, with a heavy focus on UML.
   - [Evolutionary](https://www.geeksforgeeks.org/software-engineering-evolutionary-model/) — an iterative and incremental framework, relavant for larger projects.
+  - [Component-Based Software Engineering](https://en.wikipedia.org/wiki/Component-based_software_engineering) - an iterative and incremental framework, that is adapted to Component-Based Programming.

 ## Popular Software Process
 - [SCRUM](https://www.scrumguides.org) - an agile process that works in concentrated chunks of time (sprints), and has well-defined roles for project members.
 - [Kanban](https://www.atlassian.com/agile/kanban) - an agile process that relies heavily on the usage of a project board, and good communication.
 - [Extreme Programming](http://www.extremeprogramming.org) — an agile process that emphasized pair programming and customer satisfaction.
 - [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) - a specific implementation of the Unified Process.

+## Subroutines
+-